Telus Sky

-Telus Sky, (also stylized as TELUS Sky) is a 59-storey, 222.3 m mixed-use skyscraper in downtown Calgary, Alberta, Canada.
+Calgary House, (formerly known as TELUS Sky) is a 60-storey, 222.3 m mixed-use skyscraper in downtown Calgary, Alberta, Canada.
 At completion in 2019, the structure building became the third-tallest building in Calgary behind Brookfield Place East and The Bow.
 As of July 2020, Telus Sky is the 18th tallest building in Canada, though several buildings in Toronto exceeding its height are under construction including The One.

-Telus Sky incorporates 70721 m2 of mixed-use area available.
-There is a total of 39181 m2 of office space within the structure, of which 12033 m2 is leased by the named-tenant Telus Communications, Canadian telecommunications company that is a subsidiary of Telus Corporation.
+Calgary House incorporates 70721 m2 of mixed-use area available.
+There is a total of 39181 m2 of office space within the structure, of which 12033 m2 is leased to Telus Communications, a Canadian telecommunications company that is a subsidiary of Telus Corporation.